yazy7991/Gemini-app/README.md

 ## Contributing
 - Fork the repo, create a feature branch, and open a pull request with a clear description and associated changes.

-## License
-Specify your license here (e.g., MIT).
-If you don't intend to publish a license, add a short note describing usage restrictions.

 ## Contact
 For questions or collaboration, open an issue or contact the maintainer listed in the repository metadata.